sxweetlollipop2912/course-registration-system/README.md

 [Project requirements (assignment).](https://docs.google.com/document/d/1EXQDAvl1hbWw5FImVf2zJE33aTCnS1ZVcAACebu697E/edit) <br>
 [SFML](https://www.sfml-dev.org) is required to build this repo.<br>

-As required by the assignment, linked list is the only container type used in this project.
+Linked list is the only container type used in this project, as required by the assignment.
 Here is [our repo of a linked list implementation, coded from scratch](https://github.com/sxweetlollipop2912/linked-list-template).

 ## Screenshots
 The gorgeous look of this app includes but not limited to:<br>